KKotlicki/Cibot/README.md

 ```
 [Major Rewrite] - Changes in dependencies or in code of several different scripts
-[Rewrite] - Changes in singular scipt
+[Rewrite] - Changes in singular script
-[Major Feature] - Entirely new feature requiring a new large srcipt and possibly new cog
+[Major Feature] - Entirely new feature requiring a new large script and possibly new cog
 [Feature] - A small new feature
 [Fix] - A small bug fix
 ```